 The Department of Geophysics has an international reputation for excellence in applied geophysics.
 It is the oldest and broadest program of applied geophysics in North America, was one of the first U.S. universities to offer a bachelor’s degree in geophysical engineering and is evenly balanced between undergraduate and graduate students and between research and teaching.
-We invite you to celebrate our 100th year of excellence.
+In 2026, we will be 100 years old, and we are already celebrating.
 Learn more.

 What is Geophysics?

 Geophysics is a multidisciplinary science, integrating physics, geology, mathematics, computing and instrumentation.
 Its mission is to advance science and technology for characterizing structures and physical processes on Earth and other Solar System bodies.